edpaget/home-run-bot/README.md

 # home-run-bot
-Pools MLB Film room for new Home Run Highlights and sends to slack
+Polls MLB Film room for new Home Run Highlights and sends to slack